ccyip/CS565Grader/README.md

   Finally, click the `select all rows` checkbox and then click `Publish Feedback`.

+  Be careful that the homework category and homework name should not be the same!
+You can check that by going to `Grades` tab: the first line of the header is category and the second line is homework names.
+Importing grades or uploading feedback files could trigger yet another bug that prevents you from doing so if they use the same name.
+Again, blame BrightSpace.

 - Inform the students: we have finished the grading!
 Announce it on whatever platform we decide to use (e.g., Piazza).